oae/gnome-shell-extensions-sync/README.md

 ## Development

-- This extension is written in Typescript and uses webpack to compile it into javascript.
+- This extension is written in Typescript and uses rollup to compile it into javascript.
-- Most dependencies have auto completion support thanks to [this amazing project](https://github.com/sammydre/ts-for-gjs) by [@sammydre](https://github.com/sammydre)
 - To start development, you need nodejs installed on your system;

   - Clone the project